shunxiangg/FED_EVA_website/README.md

 ### Additional Features
 - **User Notifications**: Users receive notifications for new listings, offers, and chat messages.
 - **Transaction History**: Users can view their past transactions and reviews.
+- **Quizzes**: Users can attempt the quizzes and find products specify to their needs.

 ## Technologies Used
 - **HTML5**: Used for the overall structure and layout of the website.